Sofia Coppola: 2006–2017: Established career

+Her third film was the biopic Marie Antoinette (2006), adapted from the biography by British historian Antonia Fraser.
+Kirsten Dunst plays the titular character and Jason Schwartzman, Coppola's cousin, plays King Louis XVI.
+The film debuted at the 2006 Cannes Film Festival where, despite boos in the audience, it received a standing ovation.
+Though critics were divided at the time of its release, it has since received a cult following and more critical acclaim in the years that followed.
+Peter Bradshaw of The Guardian declared, "Sofia Coppola's presentation of Marie's life has a sisterly, unjudging intimacy, and the director has carried off pert inventions and provocations with some style, combining dazzling visual tableaux and formal set-pieces in strict period, with new wave chart hits from the 1970s and 80s: these musical anachronisms lending ironic torsion to the overall effect."

 Marie Antoinette was shot on location at the Château de Versailles.
 Coppola herself has claimed that she was initially drawn towards the character of Marie Antoinette as an innocent and caring character who found herself in a situation outside of her control, and that rather than creating a historical representation, she wanted to create a more intimate look into the world of the heroine.
+Coppola was interested in making an emotional connection to the young royalty whose "coming-of-age took place under conditions familiar to a pampered zoo animal".
 The film's style is not that of a traditional biopic, and instead utilizes "hit songs and incongruous dialogue".
+The film received the Academy Award for Best Costume Design as well as three BAFTA Awards nominations.